P3RK4N/Tigraf-Core/README.md

 - Support for multiple graphics APIs (OpenGL, DirectX, Vulkan, Metal)

 ## Example
 If you want to see how the Tigraf-Core library works, you can run the example executable that is generated using the win_generate_project.bat script in the scripts folder.
-This will generate a executable project with the example code that demonstrates how to use the library.
+This will generate a executable project with the example code that demonstrates how to use the library. (**OUTDATED**)

 **NOTE**: Example will not be created if this library is used as dependency which is not CMake's top level project.